rodrigotamura/go-stack-2019/module02/README.md

 YUP is a library of schema-validation.

 Let's import it within Controller we eant to validate external data.
 You can see in UserController.

+### Validating Date

+We will install a lib called **date-fns** with the actual version (@next):
+`$ yarn add date-fns@next`

+You can check datails in [AppointmentController](./src/app/controllers/AppointmentController.js)

+#### Locale on datetime with Date-FNS

+Please, check it out in [./src/app/controllers/AppointmentController.js](./src/app/controllers/AppointmentController.js) for further details.

+# File upload

+In our app, we will implement a feature that will allow the service providers to upload their avatar image.
+During registration, when the user selects the image, it will upload automatically and our API will send an ID of this image.
+And finally when the user finish his registration by submiting the form registration, it will send the ID of this image.

+We could not send the image together with the form content, because JSON does not support send in its body file format.

+We need to install a library that support a different body (_multipart/form-data_), different from JSON, in order to send files called **Multer**.
+`yarn add multer`
+In the root of our project we will create a folder called _/tmp/uploads_.
+Within this folder will store every sended file.

+We also will create **/src/config/multer.js** ([click here](./src/config/multer.js) for datails), that will store all settings for upload feature.

+Afterwards, we will go to our routes, and we will import our multer configs and instance the multer object with multer configurations.
+Finally we will create a new route that the user will send the files.

+Let's test it with Insomnia (or another alternative) and, instead use JSON in body type, we will use _Multipart_.
+You might see in /tmp/uploads your uploaded file.

+# Pagination

+By good practices, we use **querystring** to set the number of page (http://localhost:3333/appointments?__page=2__).
+See how to implement it at [here](./src/app/controllers/AppointmentController.js).

+# Sending e-mails

+We will install **NodeMailer** in order to send e-mail messages.

+`$ yarn add nodemailer`

+Then, we create [/src/config/mail.js](./src/config/mail.js).
+We can use many e-mail services, like Amazon SES, Mailgun, Sparkpost, Mandril (Mailchimp), so on.

+Is not recommended to use Gmail, because its limitation.

+Here we will use [**MailTrap**](https://mailtrap.io), that works only for developer environment.
+(Of course, in production mode we need to use some of we pointed above.)

+When we use Mailtrap to test some e-mail sending by our app, we can see this message in out Mailtrap MailBox, however the destination will not receive any message because this is only for test purpose.

+### Sending e-mail

+Let's create a folder called **lib**.
+Within this folder we configure the services (like e-mail sender) and prepare every methods to use it, and many times we set the config variables of each service by ./src/config/ folder.

+The role of controller in this case is just to send e-mail messages.

+So, we create [/src/lib/Mail.js](./src/lib/Mail.js) to implement the initial configuration of NodeMailer.
+See this file for further details.

+Afterwards we will implement in a controller.
+You can see in [/src/app/controllers/AppointmentController.js](./src/app/controllers/AppointmentController.js)

+### Configuring template HTML for e-mail message

+We need to use a TEMPLATE ENGINE (basically it is HTML file that receives variables).
+For that we need to install some libs:

+- Handlebars (handlebarsjs.com): `$ yarn add express-handlebars`;
+- Nodemailer Express Handlebars: `$ yarn add nodemailer-express-handlebars` (the last one will integrate Handlebars along with Nodemailer)

+Now, let's open [/src/lib/Mail.js](./src/lib/Mail.js), importing the installed libs and configure them.

+We created the follows:

+- /src/app/views/emails/layouts/default.hbs -> Default template for our e-mail messages
+- /src/app/views/emails/partials/ -> Files that we can import within some e-mail messages that is repetitive (ex.: footer).
+- /src/app/views/emails/cancellation.js -> Will be the body of our message in ./layouts/default.hbs (`{{{ html }}}`)